merenlab/anvio.org/help/main/programs/anvi-get-pn-ps-ratio/index.md

 ### What is the pN/pS ratio?

 The pN/pS ratio (first described in [Schloissnig et al. 2012](https://doi.org/10.1038/nature11711)) is the ratio of 2 rates: the rates of non-synonymous (pN) and synonymous (pS) **polymorphism**.
-It is analogous to dN/dS, which is the ratio of rates between non-synonymous (dN) and synonymous **substitutions** between 2 strains/species.
-We calculate pN/pS from allele frequency obtained through SCVs and SAAVs (see [publication in preparation](FIXME)) for exact implementation details.
+It is analogous to dN/dS, which is the ratio of rates between non-synonymous (dN) and synonymous **substitutions** between two strains.
+We calculate pN/pS from allele frequency obtained through SCVs and SAAVs.
+See the study by [Kiefl et al. 2023](https://www.science.org/doi/10.1126/sciadv.abq4632) for additional information, and [this reproducible workflow](https://merenlab.org/data/anvio-structure/chapter-III/) associated with that study to see use cases.

-### Neat.
-How do I use this program?
+###  How do I use this program?

-Firstly, you'll need to run <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> using the flag `--engine CDN` to get a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.
+First, you will need to run <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> using the flag `--engine CDN` to get a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.

 Then you can run this program like so: